sonasingh46/cluster-api-provider-azure/docs/proposals/20221611-workload-identity-integration.md

 Two documents i.e OIDC and JWKS json documents needs to be generated and published to a public URL.
 The OIDC discovery document contains the metadata of the issuer.
 The JSON Web Key Sets (JWKS) document contains the public signing key(s) that allows AAD to verify the authenticity of the service account token.

-Refer to [link](https://azure.github.io/azure-workload-identity/docs/installation/self-managed-clusters/oidc-issuer.html)for steps to setup and OIDC issuer URL.
+Refer to [link](https://azure.github.io/azure-workload-identity/docs/installation/self-managed-clusters/oidc-issuer.html) for steps to setup and OIDC issuer URL.

 The steps on a high level to setup is the following
 - Create an azure blob storage account.